openid/eKYC-IDA/openid-ida-verified-claims.md

 : `verified_claims`

 Claim Description:
-: A structured Claim containing end-user claims and the details of how those end-user claims were assured.
+: A structured claim containing end-user claims and the details of how those end-user claims were assured.

 Change Controller:
 : eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net